-resume Unblock the task and allow it to continue. abort End the task, cleaning up any transient objects that it created.
-Task status is set to ABORTED. fail End the task, setting the status of any transient objects that it created to ERROR.
-Task status is set to ERROR. updateProgress Reset the timeout value and timeout action for an active task.
+resume Unblock the task and allow it to continue.

+abort End the task, cleaning up any transient objects that it created.
+Task status is set to ABORTED.

+fail End the task, setting the status of any transient objects that it created to updateProgress Reset the timeout value and timeout action for an active task.
 Use this action to keep the task alive when it might become subject to a timeout action.